notetiene/typeok/README.md

 # typeok
 Simple library to check the type of an object and a corresponding error.

 **Note**: The custom errors must be handled by the user.
-The functions don’t throw errors.
+While custom errors are provided, functions don’t throw errors.

 ### Current functions and their errors